4 Keys to Improving Your Work Performance

 - Be courteous.
 Simple common courtesy often makes all the difference in a traditional office relationship.

-One of the best ways to set yourself apart as an employee is to seek new knowledge continually.
+One of the best ways to set yourself apart as an employee is to continually seek new knowledge.
 Check out the latest certifications in your field and develop a plan for studying that information and taking the tests.
-Since you’ve developed a series of goals for your future, you should be able to explicitly choose the direction you need to take with new classes, certifications, and seminars.
-It’s also critical to understand the “why” behind decisions, protocols, and technology, not just the “how.”
-When you figure out why something is done a certain way, it’s easier to follow it, uphold company policy, or help customers make better decisions.
+Since you've developed a series of goals for your future, you should be able to clearly choose the direction you need to take with new classes, certifications, and seminars.
+It's also critical to understand the "why" behind decisions, protocols, and technology, not just the "how."
+When you understand why something is done a certain way, it's easier to follow it, uphold company policy, or help customers make better decisions.

-Even if you aren’t in a workplace where new technology or changing information is standard, you can continue learning and grow in your position.
-There’s always new information out there.
+Even if you aren't in a workplace where new technology or changing information is common, you can continue learning and growing in your position.
+There's always new information out there.
 Seek out how to be a better employee, learn how to do another job in your department, or develop your skills to their highest possible level.
 Whatever you do, commit to doing it to the best of your ability and look for the information that will help you accomplish that.
-The more you know, the more you’ll be able to accomplish!
+The more you know, the more you'll be able to accomplish it!